Updated: Feb 10

 Let's start with some terms, definitions, and what does that look like for us today.

-: Exegesis [ < Greek exègeisthai (to interpret) < ex- (out) + hègeisthai (to lead).
+:|: Exegesis :|: [ < Greek exègeisthai (to interpret) < ex- (out) + hègeisthai (to lead).
 Related to English 'seek'.]
 Definition: To interpret a text by way of a thorough analysis of its content.
 When you do exegesis, you are an exegete who is exegeting the text.
 What you are doing is described as being exegetical.
 In its most basic Bible-relevant meaning, exegesis means finding out what the Spirit originally was saying through its author in that Bible passage.

+In a more theological setting, exegesis means what comes out from the use of certain methods of studying the Bible are what is applicable.
 Just about every imaginable method already has a name, and there are all sorts of mixes, but the main types are :

-: historical (using the historical context to find what it meant back when it was written or when it happened)
+:|: historical :|: using the historical context to find what it meant back when it was written or when it happened

-: canonical (treating the Bible as a whole document designed to be what a specific community shapes its life by)
+:|: canonical :|: treating the Bible as a whole document designed to be what a specific community shapes its life by

-: symbolic/allegorical (figuring out what each story, character, and event represents)
+:|: symbolic/allegorical :|: figuring out what each story, character, and event represents

-: literary (using the literary forms, word choices, editing work, main themes or narratives, etc., to understand what was written)
+:|: literary :|: using the literary forms, word choices, editing work, main themes or narratives, etc., to understand what was written

-: rational (thinking it through using logic and deductive techniques)
+:|: rational :|: thinking it through using logic and deductive techniques

-There are many angles and facets to most passages of Scripture, and the different ways to exegete the text can help you get at more of them.
+There are many angles and facets to most passages of Scripture, and the different ways to exegete the text can help you get more from passages, concepts, and what you have been taught.
 What other passages of Scripture say is not the only relevant thing.
-What is true about the world around any section of Scripture also affects what is meant by that section of Scripture.
+What is true about a world view around any section of Scripture also affects what is meant by that section of Scripture.
 Just for examples: the behavior of Babylon and the characteristics of the rule of Nebuchadrezzar, known to historians, are relevant to the fall and exile of the Kingdom of Judah.
 And, everything that happens in the Gospels must be held in the context of the Roman Empire's rule over the region.

 If you aren't doing some kind of exegesis, you are not finding out what the writings themselves are saying.
-But what good is knowing eternal truth if it doesn't matter to the way you live?
+But what good is knowing spiritual truth if it doesn't matter to the way you live?

-: Eisegesis [ < Greek eis- (into) + hègeisthai (to lead).
-(See 'exegesis'.)]
+:|: Eisegesis :|: [ < Greek eis- (into) + hègeisthai (to lead).
 Definition: A process where one leads into study by reading a text on the basis of pre-conceived ideas of its meanings.
-It is rare for someone to be called an 'eisegete', because eisegesis has a well-earned negative reputation.
+Historically, it is rare for someone to be called an 'eisegete', because eisegesis has a well-earned negative reputation.